andrew/ultimate-awesome/README.md

 - [awesome-logical-query](https://github.com/neuralgraphdatabases/awesome-logical-query) - A collection of resources on the topic of Complex Logical Query Answering.
 - [awesome_or-tools](https://github.com/or-tools/awesome_or-tools) - A curated list of awesome OR-Tools community resources.
 - [awesome-zksync](https://github.com/0xjuancito/awesome-zksync) - ↔️ A curated list of awesome zkSync resources.
-- [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.
 - [awesome-learn-to-code](https://github.com/mike-north/awesome-learn-to-code) - A list of awesome resources for learning to code.
 - [awesome-startup-communities](https://github.com/pxue/awesome-startup-communities) - Awesome list of communities related to creating, running and being successful at startups.
 - [awesome-hbase](https://github.com/rayokota/awesome-hbase) - A curated list of awesome HBase projects and resources.